AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    procedure Child'Assign (Self : in out Child; From : Root);

-Values of the From parameter will have been copied from Clone call prior to calling Adjust.
+The From parameter refers to the original source object and is passed by reference; it is not a copy and is not expected to be modified.

-Invariants are checked after a call to Adjust.
+Invariants are checked after a call to Assign.

 Base code for the Examples
 --------------------------